 Messing with Tradition: Creative Spiritual Practices for Today.

 Description.
-Are you Bored with traditional ways to pray and study the bible?
+Are you bored with traditional ways to pray and study the bible?
 Disconnected from church because worship no longer satisfies?
 Created your own unique way to pray and you are embarrassed to share it?
-This is the seminar.
+This is the seminar for you.
 Many of us are already messing with traditions, using art, nature, and even doodling to strengthen our faith.
 God creates in infinite variety yet we rarely apply that kind of variety to our faith.

 Format: 2-5 hour seminar

 - Making life decisions in a rapidly changing world

 - Preparing a new generation for a new millennium

 - Participants will join in a process to design a picture of their ideal future for the year 2028

 Back To The Future – Anticipating New Opportunities

 - This session will outline global, national and local challenges and opportunities confronting our lives and churches in a new millennium.

 - This will be followed by a small group discussion focusing on the implications of these changes and opportunities for our lives, congregations and a new generation.